What are eating disorders and disordered eating?

 - soft downy hair growing on your child’s face, arms or torso

-- hair loss from your child’s head.
+- hair loss from their head.

-You might feel really worried, and your child might get angry and say that there isn’t a problem.
+You might feel worried, and your child might get angry and say that there isn’t a problem.
 Even if this happens, try to stay calm and send the message that you’re concerned about your child’s health and wellbeing, not your child’s weight and appearance.
 You might need to say that you think your child needs to see a health professional.

 If your child has an eating disorder, your love and support will be very important in helping your child get better.